NoorNoon/SCAI-final-AI-project/README.roboflow.txt

-Facial Data - v2 2024-11-25 2:46pm
+crowd counting - v1 2024-03-28 5:48am
 ==============================

-This dataset was exported via roboflow.com on February 7, 2025 at 9:40 AM GMT
+This dataset was exported via roboflow.com on June 9, 2024 at 6:44 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects